How to Care for a Snake Plant

 Use room temperature water to drench your soil once every two to three weeks.
 Avoid pouring the water inside the ring of leaves.
 Pour the water on the soil near the base of the plant to avoid damage to the plant and increase water absorbtion.
 Don't be afraid to regularly check the soil’s moisture content to avoid over watering your plant.

 If you want a foolproof way to tell if your snake plant needs water, do what I did and get this soil moisture sensor.
 Put the tip of this sensor a few inches into the soil and the gauge on top will clearly tell you what the moisture level of the soil is.

 For the snake plant, water the plant when the meter reads a 1 (or less).
 Immediately after watering, the meter should read about an 8 or 9.

 A snake plant in a sunny location requires more water in the summer than the winter.

 4. Use of Fertilizer

 It is usually best to fertilize your snake plant with an all purpose plant food during warm weather.
 This is the time when it needs the extra nutrients the most.
 You can eliminate the fertilizer completely in the winter and fall because snake plants don’t need the extra nutrients in cold weather.

 Not many plants out there can boast that they remove multiple toxins from the air you breathe in your home, but this one can!
 A little care and attention can ensure that you enjoy your snake plant for years to come.
+Follow these instructions and you'll be on the fast track to a healthy plant.
 Lucky for you that these plants are generally pretty hardy and you will likely have great success!